gillespilon/machine_learning/machine_learning.md

 - 50 samples of 3 different species, 150 samples total
 - Measurements: sepal length, sepal width, petal length, petal width
 - Measured by Edgar Anderson in 1936
-- Sir Ronald Fisher wrote a paper in 1936 about the iris dataset, specifically about how linear discriminant analysis could be used to accurately distinguish the three species using only the sepal and petal measurements
+- Sir Ronald Fisher wrote a paper in 1936 about the iris dataset, specifically about how linear discriminant analysis could be used to accurately distinguish the three species using only the sepal and petal measurements.
 - This is a supervised machine learning problem because we are trying to learn the relationship between the measurements to predict the species.

 How do we load the iris dataset into scikit-learn?

 - See `machine_learning_scikit_learn_introduction.py`
-- Each row represents one flower
+- Each row represents one flower.
-- Each column represent one of the four measurements
+- Each column represent one of the four measurements.

 How do we describe a dataset using machine learning terminology?

-- Each row is an observation (sample, example, instance, record)
+- Each row is an observation (sample, example, instance, record).
-- Each column is a feature (predictor, attribute, independent variable, input, regressor, covariate)
+- Each column is a feature (predictor, attribute, independent variable, input, regressor, covariate).
-- The target represents what we will predict: 0 for setosa, 1 for versicolor, 2 for virginica (target, response, outcome, label, dependant variable)
+- The target represents what we will predict: 0 for setosa, 1 for versicolor, 2 for virginica (target, response, outcome, label, dependant variable).
-- There are two types of supervised machine learning
+- There are two types of supervised machine learning:

     - Classification has a categorical response
     - Regression has an ordered and continuous response

 - Personal side note.
-Cassie Korzygov uses the terms classification and prediction
+Cassie Korzygov uses the terms classification and prediction instead of classification and regression.
 - The iris flower is a classification problem

 What are scikit-learn's four key requirements for working with data?

-- Features and response are separate objects
+- Features and response are separate objects.
-- Features and response should be numeric
+- Features and response should be numeric.
 - The response object ("y") for a classification problem can be an array of string values, and is no longer limited to numeric values.
-- Features and response should be NumPy arrays
+- Features and response should be NumPy arrays.
-- Features and response should have specific shapes (ndarray)
+- Features and response should have specific shapes (ndarray).
 - Convention is for feature data to be stored in an object named X (uppercase because it is a matrix)
-- Convention is for response data to be stored in an object names y (lowercase because it is a vector)
+- Convention is for response data to be stored in an object named y (lowercase because it is a vector)

 Further reading